w3c/wai-presentations2all/content/index.md

 ### Ensure the remote meeting platform is accessible <span class="forwhich">(remote)</span>

+This includes providing multiple connection options.
 In the W3C resource <cite>Accessibility of Remote Meetings</cite>, see the section on [selecting an accessible remote meeting platform](https://www.w3.org/TR/remote-meetings/#selection).

 ### Ensure adequate sound system, and arrange for microphones <span class="forwhich">(in-person)</span>